-ART HISTORY: POST IMPRESSIONISM, FAUVISM, CUBISM MONDAYS, MARCH 10, 17 & 24 @ 10:30 - 11:30AM LIBRARY TRUSTEES' ROOM/COST: \$30 SHERBORN LIBRARY COMMUNITY ROOM

-Explore three art movements from the last 19 th century into the 20 th century Modern Art era, focusing on some of the most influential artists in each movement.
+ART HISTORY: POST IMPRESSIONISM, FAUVISM, CUBISM MONDAYS, MARCH 10, 17 & 24 @ 10:30 - 11:30AM LIBRARY TRUSTEES' ROOM/COST: \$30 SHERBORN LIBRARY COMMUNITY ROOM into the 20 th century Modern Art era, focusing on some of the most influential artists in each movement.
 "What moves men of genius, or rather what inspires their work, is not new ideas, but their obsession with the idea that what has already been said is still not enough."
 Eugene Delacroix